dpetoukhov/wwntests/README.md

 #>  lag = 1
 ```

-Our p-values are as expected, given that a Brownian moton is indeed a
+Our p-values are as expected, given that a Brownian motion is indeed a
 weak white noise while the FAR data is not.

 Now suppose we want to test whether or not the functional data is
-independend and identically distributed.
+independent and identically distributed.
 The ‘spectral’ and
 ‘independence’ tests test this as a null hypothesis.
 For brevity, we
 will give an example using the ‘spectral’ test, which is based on the
 spectral density operator of the functional data, and essentially